 In Switzerland, the Ordinance on Declaring Wood and Wood Products (Ordonnance sur la Declaration Concernant le Bois et les Produits en Bois) from 2010, requires any party selling timber or timber products to consumers to disclose information about the species used in the product, including whether or not the species is listed in CITES, and the place of harvest.
 Timber and timber products covered include firewood, roundwood and wood in the rough, pickets and stakes of wood, railway sleepers, sawmill products, sheets for veneering, carpentry, joinery, furniture made entirely of solid wood, and other solid wood items (Federal Department of Economic Affairs, 2010; Schweizerische Eidgenossenschaft, 2010).

+U.S. – Peru Trade Promotion Agreement (signed 2006) – The agreement includes a special annex to address illegal logging through improved governance in the Peruvian forest sector.
+Among other things, the agreement seeks to strengthen forest law compliance in Peru; increase transparency in the sector, and develop and strengthen supply-chain control mechanisms (U.S. Government, Government of the Republic of Peru, 2006).
 Governments, civil society organizations and the private sector may be having a significant impact on illegal logging.
 A 2010 study of producer, processing and consumer countries suggests that illegal logging might have decreased significantly in Cameroon, the Brazilian Amazon and Indonesia over the last decade (Lawson and MacFaul, 2010).
-However, given the wide range of estimates of the amount of illegal activity previously, it is very hard to judge how much of an improvement there may have been.
+However, given the varying estimates of the amount of illegal activity previously, it is very hard to judge how much of an improvement there may have been.
 The amount of illegal logging is still significant in many countries.

 _____________________________ 1Prominent international initiatives include the G8 Forestry Action Programme, agreed by G8 foreign ministers in 1998, and the Gleneagles Declaration in 2005.
 The European Union in 2003 adopted an Action Plan on Forest Law Enforcement, Governance and Trade (EU FLEGT).
 The US launched the President’s Initiative against Illegal Logging, also in 2003.
 Regional intergovernmental processes on Forest Law Enforcement and Governance (FLEG) have been established in Southeast Asia, Central Africa, Europe and Northern Asia, each on the basis of a Ministerial Declaration.